Whatipu Lodge: Gibbons family

-In 1870 Gibbons constructed (Note: One source gives the constructor as a Ebenzer Gibbons) a homestead that later became the lodge.
+In 1870 Gibbons constructed (Note: One source gives the constructor as an Ebenzer Gibbons) a homestead that later became the lodge.
 Gibbons and his family lived at the homestead even after the mill was sold.
 Nicholas and his wife retired and move to Weymouth in the 1890s.
 One of Nicholas' sons, Fred Gibbons continued to live at the property alongside his wife.
 Due to the lack of a road connecting Whatipu to Auckland and the only boat contact being fortnightly they largely survived off what they grew and took from the ocean.
 In the early 1900s all eight of Fred's children contracted diphtheria.
 He had to row a dinghy to nearby Cornwallis for the children to be transported to Auckland.
 It took over 14 hours to reach the hospital and two of his children died.